RedHat-EMEA-SSA-Team/hetzner-ocp4/README.md

 # Disclaimer
-This environment has been created for the sole purpose of providing an easy to deployment and consume Red Hat OpenShift Container Platform 4 environment *as a sandpit*.
+This environment has been created for the sole purpose of providing an easy to deploy and consume a Red Hat OpenShift Container Platform 4 environment *as a sandpit*.

 This install will create a 'Minimal Viable Setup', which anyone can extend to their needs and purpose.

-Use at your own please and risk!
+Use it at your own please and risk!

-**NOTE: This project is using 4.2.x nightly build images, so they might not work.
+**NOTE: This project uses 4.2.x nightly build images, so they might not work.
 Also file names might change.
 If you encounter download problems, check that files names from ansible/group_vars/all match ones in https://mirror.openshift.com/pub/openshift-v4/dependencies/rhcos/pre-release/latest**

 # Contribution
-If you want to provide additional feature, please feel free to contribute via pull requests or any other means.
+If you want to provide additional features, please feel free to contribute via pull requests or any other means.

-We are happy to track and discuss ideas, topics and requests via 'Issues'.
+We are happy to track and discuss ideas, topics and requests via [Issues](https://github.com/RedHat-EMEA-SSA-Team/hetzner-ocp4/issues).

 # Install Instructions

-**NOTE: If you are running on other environment that bare metal servers from Hetzner.
-Jump directly to section [Initliaze tools](https://github.com/RedHat-EMEA-SSA-Team/hetzner-ocp4#initialize-tools).
+**NOTE: If you are running on other environments than bare metal servers from Hetzner, jump directly to section [Initialize tools](https://github.com/RedHat-EMEA-SSA-Team/hetzner-ocp4#initialize-tools).
 These instructions are for running CentOS and 'root' machines.
-You might have to modify command if running on other Linux ditro.**
+You might have to modify commands if running on another Linux distro.**

 When following these instructional steps, you will end with a setup similar to

 ![](images/architecture.png)

-## Installing The Root-Server
+## Installing The Root Server
-NOTE: Our instructions are based on the Root-Server as provided by https://www.hetzner.com/ , please feel free to adapt it to the needs of your preferred hosting provider.
-We are happy to get pull requests for an updated documentation, which makes consuming this setup easy also for other hosting provider.
+NOTE: Our instructions are based on the Root Server as provided by https://www.hetzner.com/ , please feel free to adapt it to the needs of your preferred hosting provider.
+We are happy to get pull requests for an updated documentation, which makes consuming this setup easy also for other hosting providers.

 When you get your server you get it without OS and it will be booted to rescue mode where you decide how it will be configured.

-When you login to machine it will be running Debian based rescure system and welcome screen will be something like this
+When you login to the machine, it will be running a Debian based rescure system and a welcome screen will be something like this

 NOTE: If your system is not in rescue mode anymore, you can activate it from https://robot.your-server.de/server.
 Select your server and "Rescue" tab.
 From there select Linux, 64bit and public key if there is one.